flexion/qpp-design-exercise/README.md

 1. **The team crafts a Sprint Goal.** The sprint goal is a unifying goal that binds together all user stories accepted into the sprint.

-1. **The team whiteboards a static user task list.** This exercise used to think about the logical steps to achieve the goal of the story.
+1. **The team whiteboards a static user task list.** This exercise is used to think through the logical steps to achieve the goal of the story.
 Thinking through these steps helps the team subsume the user story into the system and consider how to implement them in a manner consistent with the system’s metaphor and general UX tenets and guidelines.
 For example:

    ```
    1. User verifies email.